hiwepy/disruptor-spring-boot-starter/README.md

-# spring-boot-starter-disruptor
+# spring-boot-starter-rocketmq
-starter for disruptor
+starter for rocketmq